bondgh0954/Capstone_project1/README.md

    ```bash
        kubectl create secret docker-registry aws_ecr_key docker-server="ecr endpoint" docker-username=AWS docker-password='add password'
   ```

-#### Adjust jenkins pipeline with the stages below:
-##### Stage1 :
-- Version increment:  Application version in dynamically increased
-##### Stage2:
-- Package application
-##### Stage3:
-- build Application:  Docker image is built from the application with the dynamically increased version number and jenkins build number<br/>
-##### Stage4:
-- Longin to ecr private docker registry and push the built image into the registry
-##### Stage5:
-- Deploy application into kubernetes cluster:
-Configuration files for deployment and service are created for the application and the imagePullPolicy is set to always pull image from the private registry.
-The ecr credentials created in the kubernetes cluster is defined in the configuration as the imagePullSecret.<br/>
-##### Stage5:
-- commit changes back to the git repo with the updated version increment
+ EKS cluster is created using the eksctl command in the commandline.
+The app is deployed into the ecks cluster from the Jenkins pipeline by packaging the application with incremented version and pushing to ecr registry
+To be able to deploy to Eks cluster from Jenkins, two plugins need to be installed inside jenkins container;
+1. install kubectl

+- When a build in jenkins is triggered, the application version is increased and a copy is push to the ECr registry which is pull and deployed into the kubernetes cluster

 <img src='./cap/w3.png' height="80%" width="80%" alt="Disk Sanitization Steps">
 <img src='./cap/w2.png' height="80%" width="80%" alt="Disk Sanitization Steps">